imake-ds-team/svelteboard/README.md

 alter table threads enable row level security;

-create policy "Enable read access for all users" on "public"."threads" to public using (true);
+create policy "Enable read access for all users" on "public"."threads" for read to public using (true);
-create policy "Allow anyone to insert" on "public"."threads" to public with check (true);
+create policy "Allow anyone to insert" on "public"."threads" for insert to public with check (true);
+create policy "Allow anyone to delete" on "public"."threads" for delete with check (true);
 ```

 and create your table for posts: